WKU Student Publications Policy Manual

 Don’t talk about stories that are in the works — in your classes, in your dorm floor meetings or even with your mom.
 Stories can be blown or damaged if the wrong people hear about them.
 If you see a story down on the page at production night, don’t go back and tell everyone in your dorm about this great story that’s going to be in the Herald tomorrow.
 A lot can happen to a story five minutes before the paper is rolled — even five minutes after it is sent to the printer.

-Never promise or even let sources think a story or photograph is definitely going to appear in the newspaper in the next issue or ever.
-If the story is scrapped or other stories bump it from the paper, you and the editor are put into an embarrassing situation.
+Never promise or even let sources think a story or photograph is definitely going to appear in any of our publications.
+If the story is scrapped or other stories bump it, you and the editor are put into an embarrassing situation.

 Requests for removal of news content from digital databases